-The Safeguarding Lead has responsibility for overseeing our Safeguarding & Prevent Policy with delegated responsibility to relevant members of staff.
+The Designated Safeguarding Lead has responsibility for overseeing our Safeguarding & Prevent Policy with delegated responsibility to relevant members of staff within the Safeguarding Team.

-The Directors have nominated the Centre Quality Assurer as the senior member of staff responsible for child and vulnerable adult safeguarding as well as non-vulnerable adults issues within Ginger Nut Training will liaise directly with the appropriate internal and external contacts, as deemed necessary.
+The Directors have nominated the Designated Safeguarding Lead as the senior member of staff responsible for child and vulnerable adult safeguarding within Ginger Nut Training.
+Additionally, an Internal Safeguarding Lead has been appointed to handle safeguarding issues related to internal employees.
+Both roles will liaise directly with the appropriate internal and external contacts, as deemed necessary.